gitwalter/ai-dev-agent/README.md

 - Streamlit for the web interface
 - BeautifulSoup4 for web scraping capabilities
 - SQLite for reliable database storage
-- The open-source community for inspiration and tools

 ## 📞 Support